 Second, this does not just cover recently arrived immigrants who are undocumented.
 This applies to all undocumented immigrants.
 Whether someone arrived here two months ago or twenty years ago.
 This also applies to undocumented immigrants who came here as minors but are not covered under DACA.

 The bottom line here is, undocumented immigrants facing criminal charges and those who have old criminal charges are facing serious immigration consequences.
 If you or a loved one is in this precarious position, it is imperative that you contact a qualified criminal defense attorney immediately to discuss your options.
-For a free and confidential consultation, call the Law Offices of Jerod Gunsberg at (323) 633-3423 or submit the secure contact form on this page.
+For a confidential consultation, call the Law Offices of Jerod Gunsberg at (323) 633-3423 or submit the secure contact form on this page.